 County Council.
 The County Council is the policy-making legislative body of the County.
 The nine Councilmembers are elected by district to four-year staggered terms and serve on a full-time basis.
-The County Council sets tax levies, makes appropriations, and adopts and approves the operating and capital budgets for the County.
+The County Council sets tax levies, makes appropriations, and adopts and approves the operating and capital budgets for the County, including WTD's budget.

 Superior and District Courts.
 The State Constitution provides for county superior courts as the courts of general jurisdiction.
 The County currently has 53 superior court judges who are elected to four-year terms and 21 district court judges who are elected to four-year terms.
-Due to caseload growth, an additional Superior Court judge position is included in the 2021-2022 Adopted Budget.
+Due to caseload growth, an additional superior court judge position is included in the 2021-2022 Adopted Budget.